inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.2.md

 ### Direct Function Calls

-You'll find these libraries in the "Inquerex.app" folder.
-Here's the path: `/Applications/Inquerex.app/Contents/Resources/Libraries`.
-You can browse the main Inquerex.app directory in Finder if you right click on "Inquerex.app" in your Applications folder and select `Show Package Contents`.
+You'll find the libraries to which Inquerex makes direct function calls in the "Inquerex.app" folder.
+Here's the path to those libraries: `/Applications/Inquerex.app/Contents/Resources/Libraries`.
+You can browse the main "Inquerex.app" directory in Finder if you right click on "Inquerex.app" in your Applications folder and select `Show Package Contents`.

 | Name | License |
 | :------------ | :------------ |